cdelker/schemdraw/docs/usage/placement.rst

     d += elm.Resistor().right().at(opamp.out)

 Additionally, a new element can be placed with its anchor set to the current Drawing position using the `anchor` method.
-Here, an Opamp is placed at the end of a resistor, connected to its `in1` anchor (the inverting input).
+Here, an Opamp is placed at the end of a resistor, connected to the opamp's `in1` anchor (the inverting input).

 .. jupyter-execute::